Updated July 18, 2023

 Difference Between Shareholder Fund vs Net Worth

-Head to Head Comparison between Shareholder Fund vs Net Worth (Infographics)
+Head To Head Comparison Between Shareholder Fund vs Net Worth (Infographics)

 Below are the top 7 differences between Shareholder Fund vs Net Worth:

-Key Differences between Shareholder Fund vs Net Worth
+Key Differences Between Shareholder Fund vs Net Worth

 Following are the key differences between Shareholder Fund vs Net Worth:

-Shareholders’ fund represents the direct investment by the investors in the organization whereas net worth represents accumulated income left over after paying off all the liabilities.
+Shareholders’ fund represents the direct investment by the investors in the organization, whereas net worth represents accumulated income left over after paying off all the liabilities.

 - Equity Share Capital + Preference Share Capital + Retained Earnings – Miscellaneous Expenses Not Written Off

-- .Whereas, Equation for calculation for Networth is ( Total Assets – Total Liabilities)
+- Whereas, Equation for the calculation of Networth is ( Total Assets – Total Liabilities)

-- Importance: Shareholders’ fund is important to calculate to attract the investors and to measure the effectiveness of the performance of the organization.
-Networth calculation is important to know how much the organization has actually earned from the business.
+- Importance: Shareholders’ fund is important to calculate to attract investors and to measure the effectiveness of the performance of the organization.
+The net worth calculation is important to know how much the organization has actually earned from the business.